The following is an outline of the practical testing procedure, as provided to candidates at the time of testing.

-Circumventing the course on the NCCCO Tower Crane Operator Practical Exam is defined as when the load:
+Circumventing the course on the CCO Tower Crane Operator Practical Exam is defined as when:

-- Leaves the Zigzag Corridor and passes more than one pole without touching them before re-entering the corridor
+- Chain leaves the corridor while still on the ground and passes more than one pole left still standing on the original string line before re-entering the corridor

-- Leapfrogs from one leg of the Zigzag Corridor to another with the chain off the ground
+- Chain leapfrogs from one leg of corridor to another with the chain off the ground, outside the corridor

-- Passes more than four poles consecutively with the chain off the ground, inside or outside of the corridor
+- Chain passes four or more poles consecutively with the chain off the ground, inside the corridor

 All points for a task are lost if a circumvention occurs.
 The Examiner has the authority to stop the task at any time if he/she feels that the candidate is attempting to circumvent any task.